BrightspaceUI/visual-diff/README.md

 </div>
 ```

 The second approach involves navigating the page using Puppeteer's `goto` API, passing a query-string parameter that is used to apply `dir="rtl"` to the document.
-It requires more setup, but is useful in scenarios where the many fixtures contain many elements that would all otherwise require `dir="rtl"`.
+It requires more setup, but is useful in scenarios where many fixtures contain many elements that would all otherwise require `dir="rtl"`.

 ```html
 <!DOCTYPE html>